 It’s no secret that teachers love good deals.
 In fact, we’ve got a whole Facebook group dedicated to them!
 One of the most popular deals there is on carpet spots, a genius product that has so many uses in the classroom.
 Sometimes called sit spots or floor dots, one side of these clever beauties is made from the same hook-and-loop material as Velcro.
 Press them down onto the standard flat carpet you find in most classrooms, and they’ll stay put until you move them.
 How do teachers use them?
 Read on to find out.

-WeAreTeachers receives a small percentage of the purchase price when you buy carpet spots through our Amazon Affiliate link.
+WeAreTeachers receives a small percentage of the purchase price when you buy products through our Amazon Affiliate link.
 We know you’ll love them, or we wouldn’t recommend them.

 1. Sit ’em down or line ’em up.